cweatureapps/TapB4UNap/docs/TestCases.md

 ### Permission denied - from widget
 Pre-condition: already denied
-1. From widget, start and end to record sleep
+1. From widget, tap on sleep
-Expected: The widget text should update to say that it needs permission
+Expected: The widget text should immediately update to say that it needs permission
 2. Close the today extensions, and re-open
 Expected: The widget should be reset